-- Designing a means test to identify those working in the informal sector who should be eligible for social assistance schemes and programs. - Embedding social protection programs in strong legal and institutional frameworks to help secure political and fiscal support. - Promoting beneficiary participation and consultation with policymakers to ensure that barriers to access are identified and addressed. - Leveraging on digital solutions for collecting, cross-referencing, and managing data to improve the effectiveness of targeting and identification of beneficiaries, as well as the definition of benefit levels. - Employing digital systems, especially mobile money, can reduce the operating costs of the schemes and make saving more accessible for the informal economy. - Financing social protection programs through raising revenues from taxes; including earmarked taxes or replacing subsidies benefiting the non-poor primarily with targeted transfers.
+- Integrating social protection with measures to increase agricultural productivity and production. - Financing social protection programs through revenues from taxes, including earmarked taxes or replacing subsidies benefiting the non-poor primarily with targeted transfers. - Redesigning social protection programs to respond to local conceptualizations and prioritization and not on imported models. - Ensuring regular and predictable cash transfers to reduce liquidity constraints and encourage spending on agricultural inputs. - Leveraging on digital solutions for collecting, cross-referencing, and managing data to improve the effectiveness of targeting and identification of beneficiaries, as well as the definition of benefit levels. - Employing digital systems, especially mobile money, to reduce the operating costs of the schemes and make saving more accessible for the informal economy.